Skip to contents

 This function is designed for processing large text datasets that may not fit comfortably in memory.
 It divides the input into chunks, processes each chunk with concurrent API requests, and writes results immediately to disk to minimise memory usage.

 The function preserves data integrity by matching results to source texts through the ids parameter.
-Each chunk is processed independently with results appended to the output file, allowing for resumable processing if interrupted.
+Each chunk is processed independently with results written as parquet files to the output directory, allowing for resumable processing if interrupted.

 The chunking strategy balances API efficiency with memory management.
 Larger chunk_size values reduce overhead but increase memory usage.
 Adjust based on your system resources and text sizes.